March 28, 2026

 Contact Injury LawStars today at (407) 887-4690 for a free consultation.
 Attorney Katie Miller and her team will evaluate your case and fight to recover every dollar of compensation you deserve.

-What Are Damages in a Florida Personal Injury Case?
+What Damages Can You Claim in a Florida Injury Case?

 In a personal injury case, “damages” is the legal term for the financial compensation an injured person is entitled to receive.
 The fundamental goal of awarding damages is to restore the victim, as closely as possible, to the position they were in before the accident occurred.
 Florida courts recognize that no amount of money can truly undo the harm caused by a serious injury, but the legal system provides a structured framework for calculating fair compensation.